 National Coordination Mechanism Besides the international cooperation, Narcotics Control Board also has local collaboration with other stakeholders through Inter Agency Committees to facilitate exchange of information and statistics, and to assist intelligence gathering among various agencies in the country.
 Currently, there are two of such committees, one for Enforcement and Control and the other for Demand Reduction.

 To become a reference drug law enforcement agency of excellence in Africa.

 NACOB exists to implement provisions of existing Legislation and International Conventions on narcotics, psychotropic substances and precursor chemicals, through enforcement and control, education and preventive measures, as well as treatment and rehabilitation of drug addicts.
 This is achieved through a motivated workforce and effective local and international collaboration to fight the drug menace in Ghana efficiently.

-Address: The Executive Secretary, Narcotics Control Board, P.O.
+Address: The Ag.
+Director-General, Narcotics Control Commission, P.O.
 Box

 Tel: +233 302 761028, 302 761065